oh-facts/y3k-8/README.md

 ## Contributing

 Open an issue before you choose to work on it because it is possible I am aware / working on it.
-This isn't needed if we already spoke elsewhere. (however, when doing a pr, explain the thing).
+This isn't needed if we already spoke elsewhere. (however, when doing a pr, explain the thing for documentation's sake).

+I don't like build systems so I don't use them.
+I have bat scripts in my root directory to automate things that mean to me but I gitignore them.
+Feel free to do the same with shell/make/ninja/cmake if you prefer.

 Check `STYLE.md` for the style guide